current band and bio photos courtesy of David Cupp

 Tomorrow bios:

 Musicians seem to come and go, hence the band name, but one thing we strive to maintain in Gone Tomorrow is great musicianship.
-Gone Tomorrow has well over 100 years of combined musical experience.
+Gone Tomorrow has many, many years of combined musical experience.
 Here's the current lineup for the band:

-Richard Burkett (guitar and mandolin, vocals) founded Gone Tomorrow and has played bluegrass for over 30 years in bands in the Midwest
+Richard Burkett (mandolin, guitar, vocals) founded Gone Tomorrow and has played bluegrass for over 45 years in bands in the Midwest

 and San Diego.
 Richard sings both lead and high harmony, and writes most of Gone Tomorrow's original songs.
-His early bluegrass career started in the early 1980s with TJ's Review bluegrass band in Indiana fronted by Wild and Blue singer Jan Harvey, and more recently as mandolin player in the Hwy 52, Rose Canyon, and Second Delivery bluegrass bands in San Diego.
+A guitar player since he was 15, Richard's early bluegrass career started in the early 1980s, playing mandolin with TJ's Review bluegrass band in Indiana fronted by Wild and Blue singer Jan Harvey, and more recently as mandolin player in the Hwy 52, Rose Canyon, and Second Delivery bluegrass bands in San Diego.
 Watch a YouTube video of Richard's old band, Hwy 52 with Chris Stuart here.

 A visual artist in his other life, he is an acclaimed potter and emeritus professor in